Všechna práva vyhrazena.© 2020

 The group will meet once a week for 90 minutes.
-It will consist of approximately 10 people, both males and females.
-The group will be conducted by two psychoterapists – a man and a woman.
-This group will meet each Wednesday in late afternoon /early evening close to Karlovo náměstí (yellow/B metro line).
+It will consist of approximately 6 - 8 people, both males and females.
+The group will be conducted by a psychotherapist.
+This group will meet each Wednesday early evening close to Karlovo náměstí (yellow/B metro line).

 If you are interested in joining the group feel free to contact us for more information at:

 Not all issues that can motivate a person to pursue group therapy can be listed here.
 An interview with group conductors will help determine of whether this group will be helpful to your specific problems.

 Compared to individual therapy, groups provide a greater sense of belonging.
 The opportunity to share concerns with others and listen to their reflections and observations is highly valued.